LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-classes/model-intro.rst

 ==============

 In the previous chapter, you learned about Razor, which displays data and an interface for a user.
 Before that, you learned about :ref:`controllers`.
-Remember that determine what data to send to the the views.
+Remember that controllers determine what data to send to the the views.
 This data needs to come from some source and take some shape.
 Cue the models.